 Adventurous

-Loudoun is the perfect place for adventure-lovers and thrill seekers alike!
-Hiking enthusiasts will love “The Rollercoaster” section of the Appalachian Trail above Bluemont and Round Hill, but the lesser known Red Rock Wilderness Overlook Regional Park in Leesburg is home to several native plants and varieties of wildlife and an easier hike for kids.
-For something slightly more daring, zip through the treetops at Empower Adventures Middleburg with expert instructers guiding you through the 20-acre course of lush forest, flying as high as 670-feet in the air - talk about adrenaline rush!
+Loudoun is the perfect place for thrill seekers.
+Hiking enthusiasts will love “The Rollercoaster” section of the Appalachian Trail above Bluemont and Round Hill, while the lesser known Red Rock Wilderness Overlook Regional Park in Leesburg is home to several native plants and varieties of wildlife and an easier hike for kids.
+For something slightly more daring soar above the treetops with Salamander Adventures, part of Salamander Middleburg’s zipline course where expert instructors guide you through 20-acres of lush forest, flying as high as 670-feet at points.
 Not an outdoors person, but love a physical challenge?
 UP!
-Ultimate Adventure Park in Ashburn opened in January 2025, the 7,000 square foot adventure facility is equipped with a 33-foot high zip line, ropes course, 36 unique climbing walls and more.
-Be sure to check the website for current hours of operation.
-Harpers Ferry Adventure Center also has a great zip line course over a forest canopy in addtion to a numerous water activities; kayaking, canoeing and whitewater rafting - just to name a few!
-They are not the only source for exploring the Potomac River, Paddle Nova offers kayak, canoe and stand-up paddle board rentals at Reservoir Park and along the stretch of the Potomac.
+Ultimate Adventure Park in Ashburn is 7,000 square foot adventure facility equipped with a 33-foot high zip line, ropes course, 36 unique climbing walls and more.
+Check the website for hours of operation.
+Harpers Ferry Adventure Center has a great zip-line course over forest canopies in addition to kayaking, canoeing and whitewater rafting.

 Educational

 Ever feed a baby goat?
 Wonder where cheese comes from?
 Make your way to historic Georges Mill Farm in Lovettsville where visitors get to feed and snuggle with the new litter of baby goats each spring.
-You can visit the goats on any weekday, weekends are reservation only.
-For spring break, April 14 to April 18, it is also reservation only, so don't miss out!
+You can just show up on weekdays but weekends and the five days of Spring Break are reservation only.
 The farm store also sells superb cheeses – chevre, feta, blue – produced with milk from those goats.
-Sticking to the theme, Double 8 Alpaca Ranch in western Loudoun offers private one-hour farm tours for families as an oppurtunity to learn about the llamas, alpacas and the story of those who occupy the ranch.
-Enjoy up close encounters with the fluffy friends, and don't forget to capture the memories with a selfie!
+Sticking to the theme, Double 8 Alpaca Ranch in western Loudoun offers private one-hour farm tours for families, an opportunity to learn about the llamas, alpacas and those who work the ranch.
+Enjoy up-close encounters with the fluffy creatures and don't forget to capture the memories with a selfie.
 Other educational opportunities include needle felting classes - a crafting technique to create imagery using a barbed needle, loose wool and alpaca fibers.
 Check the class schedule here.
-In eastern Loudoun, just minutes away from Washington-Dulles International Aiport, Loudoun Heritage Farm Museum provides hands-on educational programming and events for engaging families in the world of farming and animals.
+In eastern Loudoun, just minutes from Washington-Dulles International Aiport, Loudoun Heritage Farm Museum provides hands-on educational programming and events for engaging families in the world of farming and animals.
 Make the learning experience fun and guide yourself through the interactive exhibit, which includes a sensory garden.
-If you are interested in long-term learning, you can inquire about the private programs available, find more details and events here.
+If you are interested in the museum’s private programs and events, visit here.

 Sporting

-Outdoor recreation is where Loudoun thrives on the sporting scene, go out to Leesburg-based premier 5,000-seat stadium, Segra Field, to catch local pro soccer team, Loudoun United, go toe and toe with the comepetition on home turf.
-Though, the home opener game isn't until March 29; you and your best buds can host a fun-filled gathering on the field - or any of their other event spaces.
-Find out more details here.
+Outdoor recreation is where Loudoun thrives on the sporting scene, go out to Leesburg-based premier 5,000-seat stadium, Segra Field, to catch local pro soccer team, Loudoun United, go toe and toe with the competition on home turf.
+At home games you and your buds can host a fun-filled gathering on the field - or any of their other event spaces.
+Find out more here.
 What about a family day spent cycling?
-Everyone knows the scenic Washington & Old Dominion Trail, but did you know you can ride it on battery powered bikes rented from Pedego Electric Bikes in downtown Leesburg?
-Perfect for family or friend groups, less experienced riders can hit cruise control with battery power, while stronger cyclists get to pedal the traditional way.
-In eastern Loudoun, just outside the Brambleton community, is Hal & Berni Hanson Regional Park equppied with 17 athletic fields, including pickleball courts, a skate park, over 75 acres of outdoor leisure space, and an events venue.
-The new state-of-the-art padel facility in Sterling, Padel Up, is the first of it's kind in the DC and surrounding areas.
-Padel is a sport that originated in Mexico, but has become the fastest growing sport in the US and Loudoun is hopping on board.
-The place comes equipped with 4 indoor padel courts, organic smoothie bar, coffee bar and a pro shop!
+The scenic Washington & Old Dominion Trail perfectly dissects the county, connecting Sterling in the east to Purcellville out west.
+It’s perfect for family or friend groups and while some sections are steep its mostly a flat ride for cyclists of any caliber.
+In eastern Loudoun, just outside the Brambleton, Hal & Berni Hanson Regional Park is equipped with 17 athletic fields, including pickleball courts, a skate park, over 75 acres of outdoor space and an events venue.
+The new state-of-the-art padel facility in Sterling, Padel Up, is the first of its kind in the DC and surrounding areas.
+Padel, popular in Latin countries, has become one of the fastest growing sports and the Loudoun facility features 4 indoor courts as well as an organic smoothie bar, coffee counter and a pro shop!

 Cultural